netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 In this case, any flows through interface 10032 (src_ifindex = 10032 or dst_ifindex = 10032) will have the sensor name (sensor_id) changed from "IU Sflow" to "IU Bloomington Sflow".
 Currently, only one such rename can be configured in Docker.

+:::note
+Please notify the devs at IU in advance, if you need to modify a sensor name, because the regexes used for determining sensor_group and sensor_type may have to be updated.

 ## To Change How Long Nfcapd Files Are Kept
 The importer will automatically delete older nfcapd files for you, so that your disk don't fill up.
 By default, 3 days worth of files will be kept.
 This can be adjusted by making a netsage_override.xml file: